fauzanmy/pehtheme-hugo/README.md

 ## Performance Testing

-To check the performance of the site using Pehtheme Hugo (Lite version), you can use the PageSpeed Insights tool.
+To assess the performance of your website using Pehtheme Hugo, utilize the PageSpeed Insights tool.
 Click the button below to run a PageSpeed Insights test:

 [![PageSpeed Insights Test](https://pagespeed.web.dev/analysis/https-pehtheme-hugo-netlify-app/oj1ixy3kmu?form_factor=mobile)

 ## Features

-- Build with Tailwind CSS
+- Built with Tailwind CSS
-- Featured posts on the home page (To display feature posts on the homepage, the Hugo theme takes 'feature' tags data)
+- Featured posts displayed on the homepage (To showcase featured posts on the homepage, the Hugo theme uses `feature` tags data)
 - Horizontal menus, content tags list
 - No JavaScript dependencies
-- Vanila JS toggle button
+- Vanilla JS toggle button
 - Two-column blog layout
 - Sidebar with a list of recent posts
 - Sidebar Ads box